Strategic Coordination of Drones via Short-term Distributed Optimization and Long-term Reinforcement Learning: System Model

 \section{System Model}

 In this section, we define key concepts of scenarios and then formulate the main performance metrics.
+Table~\ref{table:notation} illustrates the list of mathematical notations used in this paper.

-\subsection{Scenario and Assumptions}
+\subsection{Scenario and assumptions}

-\cparagraph{Sensing map} Consider a swarm of drones $\mathcal{U} \triangleq \{1,2,...,U\}$ performing sensing missions, such as monitoring vehicles, over a grid that represents a 2D map.
+Consider a swarm of drones $\mathcal{U} \triangleq \{1,2,...,U\}$ performing sensing missions, such as monitoring vehicles, over a grid that represents a 2D map.
 In this scenario, a set of grid cells (or points of interest) $\mathcal{N} \triangleq \{1,2,...,N\}$ are uniformly arranged to cover the map.
 The primary goal of the drones is to coordinate their visits to these cells to collect the required data.
 Furthermore, a set of charging stations $\mathcal{M} \triangleq \{1,2,...,M\}$, from which the drones depart from and return to, are located at fixed coordinates on the map.

-\cparagraph{Time periods and slots} We assume a set of time periods as $\mathcal{T} \triangleq \{1,2,...,T\}$.
+In addition, the whole time span is divided into a set of time periods as $\mathcal{T} \triangleq \{1,2,...,T\}$.
 Each time period can be divided into a set of equal-length scheduling timeslots $\mathcal{S} \triangleq \{1,2,...,S\}$.
 In each timeslot, a drone can be controlled to fly to a cell and hover to collect sensor data.
+To explain the sensing performance of drones within each time period, several definitions are illustrated, including action, plans, required sensing values and target.

-\cparagraph{Action} To explain the long-term navigation and sensing over all periods, we introduce the period-by-period actions of each drone $a^u = \{0, 1, 2,..., 8\}$, $u \in \mathcal{U}$, meaning to control $u$ to move horizontally along eight directions, which are 1 = north (N), 2 = east (E), 3 = south (S), 4 = west (W), 5 = northeast (NE), 6 = southeast (SE), 7 = southwest (SW), and 8 = northwest (NW), or return to the origin ($a^u = 0$).
+\cparagraph{Action} To explain the long-term navigation and sensing over all periods, the period-by-period actions of each drone $a^u = \{0, 1, 2,..., 8\}$ is introduced, $u \in \mathcal{U}$, meaning to control $u$ to move horizontally along eight directions, which are 1 = north (N), 2 = east (E), 3 = south (S), 4 = west (W), 5 = northeast (NE), 6 = southeast (SE), 7 = southwest (SW), and 8 = northwest (NW), or return to the origin ($a^u = 0$).
 Under each action, $u$ executes a short-term navigation and sensing.
 After completing its sensing tasks, $u$ flies back to one of the charging stations to recharge fully and resume work in the next period $t + 1$.